mostertb/phpjhb-open-bios/README.md

 # phpjhb15-open-bios
 This is a  joke project for attendees of the PHP Craft 2015 Johannesburg to submit more pull requests

+# View this project online

+The mester branch is regularly rolled out to production.
+It can be viewed online at http://phpjhb15.sinkwa.com/

 ## Instructions

 ### Step One